matacoder/p2p-video-calling-app/README.md

 Just run `docker compose -f docker-compose-aiohttp.yaml up --build -d` to start video app, it would be available at [http://localhost:3000](http://localhost:3000)

+Or `docker compose -f docker-compose-fastapi.yaml up --build -d` if you want to use FastAPI

 ## JavaScript installation

 Just run `docker compose -f docker-compose-nodejs.yaml up --build -d` to start video app, it would be available at [http://localhost:3000](http://localhost:3000)